raissagd/JavaScript30/README.md

 ### Day two: JS and CSS Clock

 Created an analog clock that works according to your computer time.
-Learned about Css transition & transform.
+Learned about CSS' transition & transform.

 ### Day three: CSS Variables